 Let’s take a closer look at each tool!

-WP Umbrella offers a clear pricing and amazing user experience.
+WP Umbrella offers a clear pricing (only $1.49/site by month pay as you go) and amazing user experience.
 This plugin is light, easy to use, and offers some unique feature such as the PHP error monitoring.

 This help you to troubleshoot PHP errors and identify conflicting plugins to make your site more safe and improve its performance.